 Requests must be made in writing and, in general, the university will have 20 working days to respond.
-The applicant has the right to be told whether or not the university has the information they are seeking, and to have such information communicated to them.
-If the information has been destroyed, the university must show that it has been destroyed in accordance with good business practice (a records retention schedule will be accepted as evidence of good practice).
+The applicant has the right to be told whether or not the university has the information they are seeking and to have such information communicated to them.
+If the information has been destroyed, the university must show that it has been destroyed per good business practice (a records retention schedule will be accepted as evidence of good practice).
 A fee may be charged for information and this must be paid in advance.

 A request for information may be refused if an exemption exists.
 There are twenty-three exemptions in the Freedom of Information Act and include, personal information (covered by the Data Protection Act), information which may endanger the physical or mental health or personal security of any individual, and information intended for future publication.
 The university may also refuse to disclose information for the following reasons: when a requester, following prompting and assistance, does not give enough of a description of the information required to allow that information to be identified; when requests are vexatious or repeated; and if any fee charged is not paid within three months.